 Is there a minimum number?

-The tour will go ahead with a minimum of 2 people, if you are the only person to book on a tour we can book you onto another tour, if this doesn’t suit we can refund you.
-Belfast Mic n Bike welcome independent travellers.
+The tour will go ahead with a minimum of 2 people, if you are the only person to book on a tour we may book you onto another tour, if this doesn’t suit we may refund you.
+Belfast Mic Tours welcome independent travellers.